-- O. When an agency or official of the executive branch enters into a contract for professional legal services pursuant to this section, the agency shall also comply with the applicable provisions of Section 85.41 of this title. - P. The provisions of this section shall not apply to the Oklahoma Indigent Defense System created pursuant to Section 1355 et seq. of Title 22 of the Oklahoma Statutes. - Q. Upon request of an agency or official of the executive branch, the Governor, the President Pro Tempore of the Senate and the Speaker of the House of Representatives may exempt a legal matter from the requirements of this section if an exemption is deemed to be in the best interest of the state.
-Such exemption shall be issued at their discretion, in writing and by unanimous consent, and shall be submitted to LOFT. - R. By February 1 of each year, the Attorney General shall submit a report to the Governor, the President Pro Tempore of the Senate, the Speaker of the House of Representatives, the Chair of the Appropriations and Budget Committee of the House of Representatives and the Chair of the Appropriations Committee of the
+Q. R. Upon request of an agency or official of the executive branch, the Governor, the President Pro Tempore of the Oklahoma State Senate and the Speaker of the Oklahoma House of Representatives may exempt a legal matter from the requirements of this section if an exemption is deemed to be in the best interest of the state.
+Such exemption shall be issued at their discretion, in writing and by unanimous consent, and shall be submitted to LOFT.

-- Senate, that describes the use of contracts with private attorneys or law firms in the preceding calendar year.
-At a minimum, the report shall identify all new contracts entered into during the calendar year being reported and all previously executed contracts that remain current during any part of the calendar year.
-For each contract, the report shall contain: - 1.
-The name of the private attorney with whom the agency has contracted including the name of the attorney's law firm; - 2.
+R. S. By February 1 of each year, the Attorney General shall submit a report to the Governor, the President Pro Tempore of the Senate, the Speaker of the House of Representatives, the Chair of the Appropriations and Budget Committee of the House of Representatives and the Chair of the Appropriations Committee of the Senate, that describes the use of contracts with private attorneys or law firms in the preceding fiscal year.
+At a minimum, the report shall identify all new contracts entered into during the fiscal year being reported and all previously executed contracts that remain current during any part of the fiscal year.
+For each contract, the report shall contain:

+- 1. The name of the private attorney with whom the agency has contracted including the name of the attorney's law firm; - 2.
 The nature and status of the legal matter; - 3.
 The name of the parties to the legal matter; - 4.
 The amount of any recovery;

-- 5. The amount of any hourly rate; and - 6.
-The amount of any contingency fee paid, if applicable. - S. The provisions of subsections B through R of this section shall not apply to any agency that invests funds on behalf of its beneficiaries and, as part of its fiduciary duty, retains one or more private attorneys or law firms to pursue individual, derivative or class litigation concerning its investments or assets. - T. The provisions of this section shall not apply to any entity exempted from Article I of the Administrative Procedures Act pursuant to paragraphs 6 and 7 of subsection A of Section 250.4 of Title 75 of the Oklahoma Statutes. - U. No attorney shall provide legal advice to any state board or commission if the attorney is employed by an appropriated agency,
+5. The amount of any hourly rate;

+1 The amount of any contingency fee paid, if applicable; and 2 The amount paid under the contract for the fiscal year.
+7. S. T. The provisions of subsections B through R of this section 3 4 shall not apply to any agency that invests funds on behalf of its 5 beneficiaries and, as part of its fiduciary duty, retains one or 6 more private attorneys or law firms to pursue individual, derivative 7 or class litigation concerning its investments or assets.
+8 T. U. The provisions of this section shall not apply to any entity exempted from Article I of the Administrative Procedures Act 9 10 pursuant to paragraphs 6 and 7 of subsection A of Section 250.4 of Title 75 of the Oklahoma Statutes.
+11 12 SECTION 2.
+This act shall become effective November 1, 2025.
+1.3 14 60-1-10673 12/19/24 AQH 15 16 17 18 19 20 21 22 23